WCSCourses/AMR_2026/course_modules_2026/Alignment_and_Variant_Calling/CP5_Alignment_and_Variant_calling.md

 [10.3389/fpls.2021.657240](https://www.frontiersin.org/articles/10.3389/fpls.2021.657240/full)).
 We will use the [**_BWA_** (Burrows-Wheeler
 Aligner)](https://bio-bwa.sourceforge.net/), followed by variant calling using [**_samtools_**](https://samtools.org/) and [**_bcftools_**](https://github.com/samtools/bcftools) to perform these tasks "manually".
 Then we will also explore doing it using [`snippy`](https://github.com/tseemann/snippy) tool for short reads.
 Steps to perform alignment and variant calling for long reads are also provided.

-For this process will need two things:
+For this process will need a couple of things:
 * Sequence reads.
 * Reference genome.
 * Tools for working with short reads: `fastp`, `snippy`, `samtools` and `bcftools`.